PEDIATRIC SCOLIOSIS HUB

 - Uneven waistline

-Early Diagnosis is Important
+Early Diagnosis is Critical

-Pediatric Scoliosis Screening
+Pediatric Orthopedic and Scoliosis Center Screening

 School health screening often helps to identify scoliosis, and we want to see those patients as soon as possible.
-Once seen, the doctors may suggest bracing.
-The sooner it gets used the sooner improvement will occur.
+Once seen, our doctors may suggest bracing.
+The sooner it gets used, the sooner improvement will occur.
 Most children with scoliosis do not need complex treatments, but they need at least two routine exams per year by a Scoliosis doctor.
-Most often, we assure parents that we either need to observe their child for four to six months or that the risk of the curve growing does not exist and that they don’t need to come back.
+Most often, we assure parents that we either need to observe their child for four to six months or that the risk of the curve growing does not exist, and that they don’t need to come back.
 In the event the child does need treatment, we will discuss the options with the parents.

 Diagnosis

-Sometimes Doctors find diagnosing scoliosis in young children difficult.
+Sometimes, doctors find diagnosing scoliosis in young children difficult.
 In some cases, spinal curves stand out, but sometimes they do not appear because of a very slight curve.
-Our doctors find that parents will ignore scoliosis symptoms until the early puberty stage when children experience rapid growth.
+Our doctors find that parents will ignore scoliosis symptoms until the early puberty stage, when children experience rapid growth.
 Since early diagnosis constitutes an important part of treatment, parents should check children and pre-teens regularly for signs of a spinal condition.

 X-Rays

 The X-ray remains the primary tool for diagnosing scoliosis.
-Doctors see spinal curves by looking at the child’s back, but an X-ray will allow a doctor to verify his visual exam and see the spinal column clearly to determine the degree of the curve.
+Doctors see spinal curves by looking at the child’s back, but an X-ray will allow a doctor to verify their visual exam and see the spinal column clearly to determine the degree of the curve.

 In addition to taking X-rays, the doctor will also obtain the full medical history of the child.
 The doctor will also carry out a detailed physical exam to detect numbness, muscle weakness, and abnormal reflexes.